 Agents at the Richmond office are also using 8x8 CRM features to authenticate callers before servicing them.
-Clients provide lists of authorized users, which are uploaded to the 8x8 contact center software.
+Clients provide lists of authorised users, which are uploaded to the 8x8 contact centre software.
 Abdul believes the rest of the company will soon follow Richmond’s example and begin using 8x8 CRM features.

-New Contact Centers Added in Days, Not Months
+New Contact Centres Added in Days, Not Months

-Over the past few years, Aon Hewitt has added more than 200 virtual contact centers to its original 8x8 deployment, bringing the total to 300.
-From Abdul’s perspective, the ability to create new contact centers quickly is a major benefit of 8x8’s virtual service.
+Over the past few years, Aon Hewitt has added more than 200 virtual contact centres to its original 8x8 deployment, bringing the total to 300.
+From Abdul’s perspective, the ability to create new contact centres quickly is a major benefit of 8x8’s virtual service.

-“In the past it took weeks or even months of coordinating with our service providers to set up a new call center,” says Abdul.
-“With 8x8, I can get a new toll-free number in a day or two, and then use it to create a virtual contact center by myself in just a few hours.
+“In the past it took weeks or even months of coordinating with our service providers to set up a new call centre,” says Abdul.
+“With 8x8, I can get a new toll-free number in a day or two, and then use it to create a virtual contact centre by myself in just a few hours.
 That kind of speed is very helpful to our business.”